Solar power in Italy: Residential Solar PV Capacity

 According to a report on behalf of the European Commission Italy had 2,640 MW of residential solar PV capacity with 709,000 residential solar PV prosumers in the country representing 2.7% of households as of 2015.
 The average size of residential solar PV systems is estimated to be 3.73 kW moving to 2030.
 The technical potential for residential solar PV in Italy is estimated at 24,867 MW.
 The payback time for residential Solar PV in Italy is 6 years as of 2015.
 Some of the advantages of small scale residential Solar include eliminating the need for extra land, keeping cost saving advantages in local communities and empowering households to become prosumers of renewable electricity and thus raising awareness of wasteful consumption habits and environmental issues through direct experience.

 Largest PV power plants

-History

-Around 1850 wood, charcoal and straw were the main energy sources for many European countries.
-In Italy, due to a lack of coal, renewable hydro energy from the Alps made industrialisation possible at the end of the 19th century.
-Using the local hydro resources made it also possible to be independent of coal imports.
-In 1914, 74% of the Italian electric power came from hydroelectricity.
-By the early 1990s there were already pioneers of solar energy in Italy.
-One was the chemist Giacomo Ciamician.
-In his journal article, ‘The Photochemistry of the Future’ he predicted the use of solar energy.